kriskowal/uncommonjs/packages/specification.md

         tracked.
     1.  "repositories" may be an array of repositories.
 1. A person can be represented as either a string or an object.
+    *Note: this implies that the string must only contain information representable with an equivalent object.*
     1. A person string must begin with a name.
-    1. A person string may contain an email address in angle brackets (``<>``) delimited by a space.
+    1. A person string may then contain one email address in angle brackets (``<>``) delimited by a space.
-    1. A person string may contain a web address in parentheses (``()``) delimited by a space.
+    1. A person string then may contain one web address in parentheses (``()``) delimited by a space.
     1. A person object must contain a "name" property.
     1. A person object may contain an "email" property with an email